ssc-sp/datahub-docs/UserGuide/Migration/PostgreSQL.md

-# PostgreSQL Migration Instructions
+# Migrating or Offboarding Your PostgreSQL Databases

-This document provides instructions on how to migrate your PostgreSQL databases from the proof-of-concept (POC) environment to the production (PROD) environment or to offboard your PostgreSQL databases from the POC environment.
+This document provides instructions about:

+* migrating your PostgreSQL databases from the proof-of-concept (POC) environment to your new FSDH workspace in the production (PROD) environment
+* offboarding your PostgreSQL databases from the POC environment should you not be shifting your research to the PROD environment

+Please note: to avoid data loss, you must complete migration or offboarding by March 31, 2025.

-## A. Migrate PostgreSQL from POC to PROD (Managed by the FSDH team)
+## A. Migrating from POC to PROD

+In order to migrate your PostgreSQL databases, you must have a new workspace in the PROD environment.
+For guidance on setting up your workspace please refer to [URL] or reach out to the Federal Science DataHub support team.

-If you would like the Federal Science DataHub team to migrate your PostgreSQL database from the POC environment to the PROD environment, please contact the Federal Science DataHub support team by submitting a Support Request.
-Our team will assist you with migrating your storage to the PROD environment.
+Once you have a workspace in the PROD environment, the Federal Science DataHub support team can assist you with migrating your PostgreSQL databases.
+Please submit a Support Request to get started.

-## B. Migrate PostgreSQL from POC to PROD (Manually)
+Alternatively, you can migrate your PostgreSQL databases yourself as follows:

-### Part 1.
+### Step 1.
 Create a Dump of Your Database

-Regardless of whether you are migrating your PostgreSQL databases to the PROD environment or offboarding them from the POC environment, you should start by creating a dump of your databases.
+Whether you are migrating your PostgreSQL databases to your new workspace in the PROD environment or offboarding them from the POC environment, you should start by creating a dump of your databases.
 This dump will be used to either import your databases into the PROD environment or to store them for future use.

+You can choose one of the following three ways to create a dump.

 #### Option 1: Create a Dump Using `pg_dump`